WNiazi/Neighborhood-/README.md

 * _Any known issues

 ## Test Questions
-_Describe: Array.from/keys
+_Describe: With the use of keys and spread.
 _Test: "It should place number sequentially to the number inputted, starting from zero"
 _Code: const n=5;
 _Expected Output: [0, 1, 2, 3, 4, 5]

-_Test: "It should replace 1 with "Beep" "
+_Test: "It should replace 1 with "Beep, using Regex."
 _Code:  const n=1
 _Expected Output: "Beep"

+_Test: "It should provide all the variation with one string."
+_Code:
+_Expected Output:

+_Test: "It should run through the array and pick out the exceptions, using a for loop."
+_Code:  for (parameters) then an if and else statement _Expected Output: returning various strings

 ## License